-ELECTRICAL MACHINES-I LAB
+ELECTRICAL MACHINES-ILAB

+Instruction 2 Hours per week

-Instruction Duration of SEE SEE CIE Credits 2 Hours per week 2 Hours 50 Marks 50 Marks
+Duration of SEE 2 Hours

+SEE 50 Marks

+CIE 50 Marks

+Credits 1

 To understand the practical connections of the machines.

 - 1. To draw the characteristics of different types of DC generators. - 2.
 To test the DC machines and single-phase transformer under different loading conditions for their performance.